 Technology Strategic Planning

-A technology strategy is a set of mission-critical decisions associated with the investment, development, use, and support of technology assets to ensure the achievement of approved enterprise-wide business goals and strategies.
+A technology strategy is a set of mission-critical decisions associated with the investment, development, use, and support of technology assets to ensure approved enterprise-wide business goals and strategies.
 The technology strategy is not a separate strategy but an integral component of a more comprehensive business strategic framework.

 The essential principles that guide the construction of a winning technology strategy include: